We may pay Carer Allowance if you leave Australia for a short time. You must still meet the Carer Allowance rules at all times.

 If you travel with the person getting care

-We keep paying you for the first 6 weeks of your trip, if you leave temporarily.
+If you leave Australia temporarily, we can keep paying you for the first 6 weeks of your trip.

 If you travel without the person getting care

-The person getting care is your child aged under 16.
+If the person getting care is your child aged under 16

-We will pay you for the first 6 weeks of your temporary overseas travel if your child stays with your partner.
-Your payment will stop on departure if you move overseas permanently
+We’ll pay you for the first 6 weeks of your temporary overseas travel if your child stays with your partner.
+Your payment will stop on departure if you move overseas permanently.

 If the person getting care travels without you

-We keep paying you until you run out of respite days.
+We can keep paying you until they return or you run out of breaks from caring, whichever happens first.

 When to tell us about your travel plans

-You need to tell us if you or the person getting care are:
+You need to tell us if you or the person you care for leave Australia and:

-- going to be away for more than 6 weeks
+- either of you will be away for more than 6 weeks

 Otherwise you don’t need to tell us.
 The immigration department will tell us when you leave and return.